-The project site is located adjacent to an industrial area, separated from residential uses by major roadways and streets.
+Both project sites are located in industrial areas, separated from residential uses by major roadways.
 The proposed project would not include new housing or employment opportunities.
-While the zoning and land use designation of the project site could support uses that provide employment opportunities, the labor required for the short-term construction and intermittent maintenance of the proposed project would be limited and is expected to draw from the local labor pool.
+While the zoning and land use designation of the project sites could support uses that provide employment opportunities, the labor required for the short-term construction and intermittent maintenance of the proposed project would be limited and is expected to draw from the local labor pool.